-4 Reasons I Left My Vinyasa Class for the Mysore Room By: Laurie Granger
+4 Reasons I Left My Vinyasa Class for the Mysore Room by Laurie G.

 Let me start this blog with quickly addressing what this is not.
 This is not a comprehensive comparison of Vinyasa Yoga and the Ashtanga System.
 This is also not a blog telling you why YOU should leave your vinyasa class.
 This is simply my experience.

 I began practicing yoga about 6 years ago.
 I started by dropping in to a weekly donation class.
 I enjoyed it, found it challenging, and liked the small glimpses of spirituality I was getting.
 As I progressed, I would pick up classes randomly around town at different studios.
 Maybe 2-3 a week.
 I didn’t have one teacher or studio, but had a few teachers that I liked and gravitated towards.